-- i.
-Aromantic an orientation which falls on the asexual spectrum and is characterised by feeling little or no romantic attraction to others.
-Where romantic people may have an emotional need to be with someone in a romantic relationship, aromantic people may be satisfied with friendships and non-romantic relationships - ii.
-Asexual/ACE an orientation generally characterised by not feeling sexual attraction or desire for partnered sexuality.
+- I. Aromantic an orientation which falls on the asexual spectrum and is characterised by feeling little or no romantic attraction to others.
+Where romantic people may have an emotional need to be with someone in a romantic relationship, aromantic people may be satisfied with friendships and non-romantic relationships - II.
+Asexual/Ace an orientation generally characterised by not feeling sexual attraction or desire for partnered sexuality.
 Asexuality is distinct from celibacy, which is the deliberate abstention from sexual activity.
-Asexuality is reflective of the nature of sexuality as a spectrum, or sliding scale, and some asexuals therefore may have sex

-- iii.
-Biphobia prejudice, stereotyping, erasure or discrimination against people who identify as bisexual - iv.
-Bisexual a person whose primary sexual and affectional orientation is toward people of the same and other genders, or towards people regardless of their gender - v.
-Demiromantic an orientation which falls on the asexuality spectrum, characterised by the need for a strong emotional bond with a person as a prerequisite for developing or experiencing romantic attraction to them - vi.
-Demisexual an orientation which falls on the asexual spectrum, characterised by the need for a strong emotional or romantic connection with a partner as a pre-requisite for experiencing sexual attraction towards them.
-Romantic preference, however, may correspond to a certain gender, i.e. a person may be both homoromantic and demisexual - vii.
-Heteromantic a romantic orientation characterised by feeling romantic attraction to someone of an opposite gender - viii.
-Heteronormativity the assumption, made by individuals and institutionalised society, that everyone is heterosexual; that heterosexuality is default and superior to other sexualities - ix.
-Heterosexuality a sexual identity in which a person is sexually and romantically attracted to a person of an opposite gender, e.g. a man attracted to a woman - x.
-Homophobia this is a wider term used to describe prejudice, stereotyping, erasure or discrimination against people who identify on the LGBTQIAP+ spectrum - xi.
-Homoromantic a romantic orientation characterised by feeling romantic attraction to someone of the same gender - xii.
-Homosexuality a sexual orientation characterised by feeling sexually and romantically attracted to a person of the same gender.
-This includes being gay (a man attracted to other men) and lesbian (a woman attracted to other women) - xiii.
-Panromantic a romantic orientation characterised by romantic attraction to individuals of any gender - xiv.
-Pansexual/Omnisexual terms used to describe people who have romantic, sexual or affectional desire towards a person of any gender - xv.
-Queer for some 'queer' acts as an umbrella term for all sexualities and gender identities, or as a term for those who do not wish to give a label to their sexuality or gender identity.
-An individual who identifies with a label in the LGBTQ+ acronym may also use queer as a descriptor, whilst others only may exclusively use 'queer' to describe their sexuality or gender. - "Use of the word 'queer' the presence of this word within the LGBTQ+ community is contentious, due to its historically derogatory use as a slur.
-However, for many it is a reclaimed term which means that it can be used only by those who identify as 'queer' or LGBTQ+.
-Use of this word by people outside of the 'queer community' (i.e. heterosexual, cisgender) is offensive and appropriative." - xvi.
+Asexuality is reflective of the nature of sexuality as a spectrum, or sliding scale, and some asexuals therefore may have sex - III.
+Biphobia - prejudice, stereotyping, erasure or discrimination against people who identify as bisexual - IV.
+Bisexual a person whose primary sexual and affectional orientation is toward people of the same and other genders, or towards people regardless of their gender - V. Heteromantic a romantic orientation characterised by feeling romantic attraction to someone of an opposite gender - VI.
+Heteronormativity the assumption, made by individuals and institutionalised society, that everyone is heterosexual; that heterosexuality is default and superior to other sexualities - VII.
+Heterosexuality a sexual identity in which a person is sexually and romantically attracted to a person of an opposite gender, e.g. a man attracted to a woman - VIII.
+Homophobia this is a wider term used to describe prejudice, stereotyping, erasure or discrimination against people who identify on the LGBTQ+ spectrum - IX.
+Homoromantic a romantic orientation characterised by feeling romantic attraction to someone of the same gender - X. Homosexuality a sexual orientation characterised by feeling sexually and romantically attracted to a person of the same gender.
+This includes being gay (a man attracted to other men) and lesbian (a woman attracted to other women) - XI.
+Panromantic a romantic orientation characterised by romantic attraction to individuals of any gender - XII.
+Pansexual term used to describe people who have romantic or sexual desire towards a person of any gender - XIII.
+Queer for some, "queer" acts as an umbrella term for all sexualities and gender identities, or as a term for those who do not wish to give a label to their sexuality or gender identity.
+An individual who identifies with a label in the LGBTQ+ acronym may also use queer as a descriptor, whilst others may only use "queer" to describe their sexuality or gender.
+The use of this word is contentious within the LGBTQ+ community due to its historically derogatory use as a slur.
+However, for many it is a reclaimed term, meaning it can only be used by those who identify as "queer" or LGBTQ+.
+Use of this word by others outside of the community (i.e. heterosexual, cisgender) is usually considered to be offensive and appropriative. - XIV.
 Romantic Attraction a sense of wanting to be involved romantically with a person.
-Feelings of sexual attraction are distinct and are not mutually inclusive of feelings of romantic attraction - xvii.
-Romantic Orientation a description of the gender, genders (or lack thereof) which a person experiences romantic attraction towards - xviii.
-Sexual Attraction a sense of wanting to engage in sexual activity with a person - xix.
+Feelings of sexual attraction are distinct and are not mutually inclusive of feelings of romantic attraction - XV.
+Romantic Orientation a description of the gender, genders (or lack thereof) which a person experiences romantic attraction towards - XVI.
+Sexual Attraction a sense of wanting to engage in sexual activity with a person - XVII.
 Sexual Orientation the gender, genders (or lack thereof) which a person experiences attraction to

-Gender Glossary
+Gender